andraugust/andraugust.github.io/classical-mechanics.md

 A fundamental concept in CM, and perhaps all of physics, is that of a _state_.
 States define how a system is configured at a given point in time and encode everything there is to know about the system in order to predict its subsequent state.

 In terms of dynamics, all states within a system have a unique predecessor state and a unique successor state.
 As time ticks forward states transition from one to the next according to a state-transition rule, which can be encoded in various ways as we'll see.
-The consequence of such unique transitions is that once a state is specified along with the transition rule, all past and future states are uniquely determined.
+The consequence of such transitions being unique is that once a state is specified along with a transition rule, all past and future states are uniquely determined.
 In other words, classical mechanics is a deterministic model of the universe.

 ### Newton's Formulation